miragecraft/x-include/README.md

 Cross site HTML include via &lt;script> tag in the manner of JSONP.

+You know that humorously named butter substitute called "Memories of Butter"?

+This is that, but for HTML Imports.

 *Basic features:*

 - Bypass CORS, usable with `file://` protocol.